k-pollock/Battleship/README.md

 ## Design
 This system has two hosts, a server and a client.
 To avoid interference between clients on different games we used synchronization and the serializable class to send objects back and forth.
 To disconnect, a user can type "gg" meaning "good game" and the program will terminate.

+Since there are other features we would like to add, we made sure to keep our code as well documented as possible.
+We used final variables for aspects that will not be altered during program execution, but might be altered later when expanding the application (ex: board size and number of ships)

 ### 1. Server
 * Initiates the connection to each client and pairs two clients to a game
 * Welcomes user to game and then prompts user to place their pieces.
 Takes what each client inputs and stores it to send to the other client